Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <figcaption> Figure 3.
 Dot Density Population of Warren County in 2020 </figcaption>
 </figure> <br>

-<p> Beyond population density in 2020, changes in population since 2000 illustrate how the distribution has evolved.
+<p> Beyond population density in 2020, population change since 2000 illustrates which areas in Warren County may require improved fire service.
 Figure 4 below displays a choropleth map of percent population change between 2000 and 2020, along with the population dot density in 2000 overlaid with the absolute population change dot density from 2000 to 2020.
-During this time, Warren County experienced growth of 42,032 people, with the majority of this growth occurring in newly developed suburbs.
+During this time, Warren County experienced growth of 42,032 people, with most of this growth occurring in newly developed suburbs.
 Subdivisions such as Whispering Hills in western Bowling Green, Northridge to the northeast of Bowling Green, and Springfield south of Bowling Green were established during this period.
 Some of the highest population growth was recorded in the corridor between Russellville Road and I-65.
 Given the significant growth in these newly developed suburban areas, a high weight was assigned to these locations in the site selection analysis, as continued growth is likely in these regions. </p> <br>

 <p> <em> A quick note on Figure 4: since the boundaries of census block groups change over time, one cannot directly calculate the population change between 2000 and 2020.
 Instead, census blocks from 2000 must be aggregated to the boundaries of the 2020 census block groups.
 Then, a population change estimate can be calculated.
 This process is also known as areal proportion analysis. </em>  </p> <br>